sirvan3tr/GalacticFileTransfer/README.md

 Use this simple file server: https://github.com/sirvan3tr/Gft.FileServer

 ## Assumptions
+- Each node has their own particular file-server (though in the future we can make it a p2p as well)
 ## Args
 Arguments passed to the app to carry out various functions.